ommudgal/Court-Case-Finder--Delhi-High-Court-/README.md

 │   ├── app.py                # Main Streamlit application
 │   ├── web_functions.py      # Helper functions for web scraping
 ├── docker-compose.yaml       # Docker Compose configuration
-├── init.sql                  # SQL script to initialize the database
-├── requirements.txt          # Python dependencies
+├── Dockerfile                # Dockerfile for the Streamlit application ├── init.sql                  # SQL script to initialize the database ├── requirements.txt          # Python dependencies
-└── README.md                 # Project documentation
+├── .env                      # Environment variables (not included in version control) └── README.md                 # Project documentation
 ```

+## Usage

+1. Open the application in your browser at `http://localhost:8501`.

+2. Use the form to search for case details by selecting the case type, entering the case number, and selecting the year.

+3. The database is accessible via the MySQL container.
+Use the credentials from the [`.env`](.env ) file to connect.

 ## Dependencies